metabrainz/mb-rngpy/README.md

-It will create a virtual environment with the packages lxml and [generateDS](http://www.davekuhlman.org/generateDS.html), update the schema, regenerate the files, commit and tag changes with Git, push commits and tags with Git, build Python package and push it to PyPI.
+It will create a virtual environment with the packages lxml and [generateDS](http://www.davekuhlman.org/generateDS.html), update the schema, regenerate the files, test, commit and tag changes with Git, push commits and tags with Git, build Python package and push it to PyPI.